-If you have specific questions about the Norfolk Local Offer please look at the Feedback section on the Norfolk County Council Local Offer website by clicking here.
+If you have specific questions about the Norfolk Local Offer please look at the Feedback section on the Norfolk County Council Local Offer website.
 Alternatively, if you think your child may have SEN please speak to their Class Teacher or contact Miss O’Brien our SENCo on 01493 842055

 Our Approach to Teaching Learners with SEN

-At Alderman Swindell Primary School and Nursery we believe in participation for all.
-We want all adults and children to participate in learning and we celebrate all members of our community.
+At Alderman Swindell Primary School and Nursery our vision for children with special needs is the same as for all children – that they achieve well in their early years and at school; lead happy and fulfilled lives; and they and their families have choice and control.
+We believe in participation for all; we want all adults and children to participate in learning and we celebrate all members of our community.
 We want to create an inclusive culture in our school and we aim to be more responsive to the diversity of children’s backgrounds, interest and experience knowledge and skills.

 We value high quality teaching for all learners and actively monitor teaching and learning in the school.
-For more information on our approach please see our teaching and learning policy by clicking here.
+For more information on our approach please see our teaching and learning policy.